RawMangoking/Cryptography_cia/README.md

 4)how does receiver know where ciphertext starts and ends when hash is appended\
 5)Examples of simple hash functions \
 6)Is crc is viable hash function
+7)Like how to combine hash and cipher text\
+8)Things that must be agreed upon earlier